 - United Methodist Scholarships: These scholarships are awarded on the basis of active interest and participation in the Methodist church, character, scholarship, promise of useful service, and financial need.
 Recipients receive up to $1,000 per year.
 Students must have a grade average of "B" or better during the year prior to the award.
 These scholarships are awarded for one year only.
 Visit the General Board of Higher Education and Ministry or the United Methodist Higher Education Foundation for more information.

-For more information, contact the Office of Financial Aid.
+For more information, contact the Office of Financial Planning & Assistance.